Patty-tw/Sudoku/README.md

 Determines whether a particular value can be entered at a particular location in a valid grid, while maintaining validity

 ### options(grid, row):
+Returns rows that are empty

 ### grids_augmented_in_row(grid, num, r):
 Returns the complete list of valid augmented grids, where each grid contains *num* in row *r*

 ### available(grid, num):
+Returns all possible rows that *num* could be filled in

 ### grid_augmented_with_number(grid, num):
 Returns a list of valid *n x n* gridsm where each grid contains *n nums*